crescentvenus/WALB/README.md

 # WALB ( Wireless Attack Launch Box )
 ## What is WALB ?
 * WALB is a Raspberry Pi2/Pi3 and HackRF based lunch box sized portable RF signal generator.
-* The intended purpose of the WALB development is to test or demonstrate the security issue of wireless devices.
+* The intended purpose of the WALB development is to test or demonstrate the security issue of wireless devices and location based applications.
 * By preparing a I/Q binary data, it is possible to generate any signal in the frequency range available to HackRF.
 * For GPS and ADS-B, real time signal generator module is included in WALB.
 * It uses HackRF as a SDR unit with enhanced GPS-SDR-SIM for GPS signal generation.